DarkSharpness/Rubbish_BookStore_System/docs/DevelopDoc.md

 ### Features

 1. The log is written in readable language.
 You can directly read the log at bin/Conless.log.
 You can safely clear bin/Conless.log and bin/Dark.log if you are short of disk space.
-The format is of log as below:
+The format of log is as below:
-    1. Strings are protected within "".
+    1. Strings are protected within "" (e.g "P@ssW0rd").
     2. Numbers are directly written down.
 All prices keep two decimals (e.g 1919810.00,11451.40).
     3. Special nouns like User,ISBN... are protected within \$\$.
-By the way,Users should (not must) avoid using the character \$ in their Password or UserName.
+By the way,Users should (not must) avoid using the character \$ in their Password or UserName or in other strings.
     4. If currently no one has logged in,the current \$ User \$ will be \$ Somebody not logged in \$.
     5. When the User exit the system.It will write an additional log recording the process of poping the User stack,written as \$ User \$ logout.
 2. Add ``` #define DARK_ERROR true ``` at the beginning of main.cpp and a relatively more specified error info will be written.